 Duke was recently ranked first on The Daily Meal’s list of best college food in America.
-As a Summer Academy participant, you will be given a combination of meal swipes and food points, which you will use to dine at campus eateries of your choice.
-Unused meal swipes and food points will not be refunded.
+You will be given meal swipes, which you will use to dine at a wide selection of campus eateries.
+Unused meal swipes will not be refunded.
 With Duke’s state-of-the-art dining facilities, you will be able to select from a wide variety of enjoyable and healthful dining options.

 If you decide to venture off campus and explore Durham with your RA group, you will discover what Southern Living has deemed as “The South’s Tastiest Town”.
 Although you will not be able to use your food points off-campus, you may wish to explore Durham’s extraordinary array of restaurants with your RA group.

 At Duke Summer Academy, we believe the world-class academic experience we offer you should be complemented by a phenomenal residence life.
 For this reason, we provide you with the opportunity to participate in a wide variety of clubs on a daily basis.
 Whether you are interested in anything from photography to team sports, hiking to drama, or group fitness to gaming, we have a club for you.